Research: All Topics and Types

 2008.Crude Democracy: Natural Resource Wealth and Political Regimes.
 2008.
 Cambridge Studies in Comparative Politics, Cambridge University Press.

 2008.
 Model Specification in Instrumental-Variables Regression.
 Political Analysis 16 (3): 290-302.
 Online version published as doi:10.1093/pan/mpm039 (February 10, 2008).
 The preprint version is also available here; simulations discussed in the article are here.
+Stata code for the simulations is in a rich-text format file here.

 2008.
 Improving Causal Inference: Strengths and Limitations of Natural Experiments.
 Political Research Quarterly 61 (2): 282-293.
 Online version is also available here (October 3, 2007).